Hacking-Capture/Hacking-Capture.github.io/_posts/2021-02-03-tryhackme-Chocolate-Factory.markdown

    change the user to charlie <br/>
    /home/charlie and list all files <br />
-   found RSA key in this folder called teleport and I copied it to my machine and saved that under the name id_rsa.change permission
+   found RSA key in this folder called teleport and I copied it to my machine and saved that under the name id_rsa.change the permission.

    ![reverseconnection]({{site.baseurl}}/assets/img/cholocate.tryhackme/id_rsa.png) <br />